 What do I do?

-Step 4 Wait.
-It normally takes an hour or two, but it can take a few days for the new domain mapping to propagate out.
+- Wait.
+It normally takes no more than an hour, but it can take a few days for the new domain mapping to propagate out.
 In the meantime you can continue to use your normal site URL, yourwebsitenamegoeshere.indiemade.com.